veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

 The "Normal" blend mode selects the source color, ignoring the backdrop and, thus, corresponding to the traditional non-transparent imaging model.
 An additional standard blend mode, "Compatible", is a vestige of an earlier design and is no longer needed, but is still recognized for the sake of compatibility; its effect is equivalent to that of the "Normal" blend mode.

-This provision anlong with Rules 6.4-1 to 6.4-3, 6.4.5 and 6.4-6 prohibits the use of transparency within a conforming PDF/A-1 document.
+This provision, along with Rules 6.4-1 to 6.4-3, 6.4-5, and 6.4-6, prohibits the use of transparency within a conforming PDF/A-1 document.

 * Object type: `PDExtGState`
 * Test condition: `BM == null || BM == "Normal" || BM == "Compatible"`